 How is it diagnosed?

-Diagnosis of IBD typically involves a combination of medical history review, physical examinations, and diagnostic tests such as colonoscopy, endoscopy, and imaging studies.
+Diagnosis of IBD typically involves a combination of medical history review, physical examinations, and diagnostic tests such as colonoscopy, endoscopy, and imaging studies such as a CT scan or MRI scan.
 Blood and stool tests are also commonly used to identify inflammation markers and rule out other conditions.

 How is inflammatory bowel disease managed?

-Management of IBD aims to reduce inflammation, alleviate symptoms, and achieve and maintain remission.
-Treatment options include medications like aminosalicylates, corticosteroids, immunomodulators, and biologic agents that target specific parts of the immune response.
+Management of IBD aims to reduce inflammation, alleviate symptoms, and achieve and maintain remission to prevent development of complications.
+Treatment options include medications like aminosalicylates, corticosteroids, immunomodulators, biologic agents and new class of drugs called small molecules that target specific parts of the immune response.
 In severe cases, surgery may be necessary to remove damaged portions of the GI tract.

 Living with IBD can be challenging, but with proper management and support, individuals can lead active, fulfilling lives.
 Regular medical care, a healthy diet, stress management, and support from healthcare providers and patient communities are crucial in managing the disease effectively.
 As research continues, new treatments and a better understanding of IBD will hopefully improve outcomes for those affected by this condition.